 Sometimes the school will report an absence as unexcused, even though your child was absent for a good reason.
 If you get a notice saying you are on probation or losing part of your grant because your child had too many absences, find out what the school reported to DTA and double check the dates to be sure DTA is not using old information.
 If the school reported some absences as unexcused and there was a good reason your child was absent, give your worker proof of the reasons.
 You can also appeal any reduction in benefits.
 See Appeal Rights.

 Children who are expelled or suspended are not exempt from Learnfare, even if the school provides no alternative education.
 There may be ways to get the child back into school or an alternative program.
-Check with an advocate.
+For help, contact your local legal services program, Appendix D: Massachusetts Legal Services Offices.

-- If a child is removed from your grant for Learnfare noncompliance, DTA should reinstate the child on the grant if you provide verification of Learnfare compliance within 30 days.
-DTA Transitions, August 2004, p.
+- If a child is removed from your grant for Learnfare noncompliance, DTA should reinstate the child on the grant if you provide verification of Learnfare compliance within 30 days of the closing.
+DTA Transitions, Aug.
+2004, p.
 3.

 - DTA is supposed to contact you and help you with school attendance issues if you are put on Learnfare probation because your child was absent too much.
 DTA Online Guide (Learnfare Intervention).
 You may have a defense to a Learnfare sanction if DTA does not help you address the reasons your child misses school.